 Retains heat well

 4. Best Use of Technology - Traeger Ironwood 885 Wi-Fi Controlled Wood Pellet Grill

 - Powder-coated steel exterior

 - Porcelain-coated steel grate material

-Traeger WiFIRE®️ allows novice grillmasters to learn right from professional chefs and pitmasters with the use of recipes and videos.
-It provides precise step-by-step directions to each recipe so you know what to expect during the entire cooking process.
+Traeger WiFIRE®️ allows novice grillmasters to learn right from professional chefs and pitmasters with the use of recipes.
+It provides precise step-by-step directions to each recipe in the entire cooking process.

 You can completely customize your profile on the app, which allows Traeger to provide recipes and other content specific to your grilling skill level while still satisfying your need for charred meat.

 This smart grill automatically downloads any update from the Traeger company to help improve its performance while you just sit back and enjoy the food coming off the grill racks.
 Most Traeger grills can now reach temperatures of 500°F thanks to the automatic download feature, with no additional labor or parts required.

 You can monitor your grill anywhere at any time.
 The app gives you the ability to turn the temperature up or down remotely.
 If you need some help in the kitchen, the app gives you demos on things to help you become more efficient.
 It can also help you better define yourself in the kitchen by building your confidence as a chef and showing you new cooking techniques.

 The built-in pellet sensor gives grillers the ability to monitor and gauge how many pellets are left in the hopper so you’ll never have to worry about running out of fuel.
 Another neat feature of the grill itself is that the bottom cooking grate can be lowered closer to the heat source allowing for the ability to sear steaks.